 Tae Kae Noi, the brand pictured, is the largest seaweed manufacturer in Thailand, whose young founder has drawn comparisons to Mark Zuckerberg.
 (The 30-year-old, who launched the company in 2004, was even the subject of a film called "The Billionaire.")
 The thin fried strips of seaweed are seasoned with palm oil, salt, and white pepper powder—plus a pair of "flavor enhancers" that up the umami factor.
 Unlike many seaweed snacks, the rough surface of these strips is covered in tiny bubbles, which provide a light-as-air crispiness.

 Prawn crackers aren't primarily made from shrimp—the base of the cracker is a starch like tapioca with some shrimp for flavor.
 These toasted, ridged prawn sticks add in some good old MSG (the bag helpfully notes they're made with "ingredients which are nutritious").
 The pungent shrimp aroma is stronger than the taste, and they're not as salty as you'd expect.
-In addition to the original flavor, Hanami's dense, crunchy, and addictive crackers come in Hot Chili, Garlic and Pepper Shrimp, Nori Seaweed, Shrimp Curry, and Seafood Chili Paste.
+In addition to the original flavor, Hanami's dense, crunchy, and compelling crackers come in Hot Chili, Garlic and Pepper Shrimp, Nori Seaweed, Shrimp Curry, and Seafood Chili Paste.

 Crispy Rice Cookie